-To redevelop the site to provide a mix of uses, including residential of different tenures and dwelling sizes.

-To animate the ground plane with active uses, including a food and beverage offer to cater for the new community living in the development area as well as the fans visiting Millwall Football Stadium.

-To create an exciting and active place during the day and evening for residents and visitors.

-To provide new public realm between the buildings facilitating permeability through the site for pedestrians and cyclists.

-To articulate the buildings so as to facilitate an appropriate microclimate at ground level on the surrounding streets to support significant new soft landscaping, including trees.

-To clearly differentiate the residential accommodation above and make it legible from the ground level.

-To accommodate parking away from the public realm, ideally in the undercroft away from Stockholm Road
+- 1. To redevelop the site to provide a mix of uses, including residential of different tenures and dwelling sizes. - 2.
+To animate the ground plane with active uses, including a food and beverage offer to cater for the new community living in the development area as well as the fans visiting Millwall Football Stadium. - 3.
+To create an exciting and active place during the day and evening for residents and visitors. - 4.
+To provide new public realm between the buildings facilitating permeability through the site for pedestrians and cyclists. - 5.
+To articulate the buildings so as to facilitate an appropriate microclimate at ground level on the surrounding streets to support significant new soft landscaping, including trees. - 6.
+To clearly differentiate the residential accommodation above and make it legible from the ground level. - 7.
+To accommodate parking away from the public realm, ideally in the undercroft accessed from Stockholm Road.